NoteDance/Note_rl/README.md

 ## How to Define It

 `build_()` receives the shared memory arrays as its argument.
-You reconstruct the inference component and use `nn.replace_array()` to wire those arrays directly into it, replacing what would otherwise be freshly allocated variable buffers.
+You reconstruct the inference component and use `replace_array()` to wire those arrays directly into it, replacing what would otherwise be freshly allocated variable buffers.

 ```python
 class PPO(nn.RL):